-Client is not always right, or they would not turn to us to solve their problems.
-Still we value technical quality and good human relations over aything else.
-Be kind and clear, explain your positions, always focus on customer needs, with open ears and a bright smile.
+The client is not always right, or they would not turn to us to solve their problems.
+Still, we value technical quality and good human relations over anything else.
+Be kind and clear, explain your positions, and always focus on customer needs, with open ears and a bright smile.
 Everybody is called to ultimately deliver a great customer experience.

 Simple as it sounds.
 On time, on budget, on specs.

 Respecting you colleagues